"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Dosage

-Applied by inhalation.
+Used in the form of inhalations.
 The dose depends on the dosage form used and the age of the patient.

 Side effects

-Perhaps:, nausea, dry mouth, tremors.
+Maybe:, nausea, dry mouth, tremor.

 Rarely: muscle cramps, myalgia, tachycardia, dizziness, agitation, anxiety, sleep disturbances, nervousness, increased bronchospasm.